Keiren-b/clear_music_edited_files/ReadMe.txt

 7/3/22
 Breitkopf Complete Editions completed

-Now working on concertos ===> All attribute 3 for concerto works should be "orchestral" Let's test the search function with this and change if needed

 One thing to test in search function is finding "concerto like" pieces such as nights in the garden of spain.